 Your desire will be for your husband,

 and he will rule over you.”

 “Your desire (tesuqa) will be for your husband, and he will rule over you” (v.
 16b).
-Hamilton notes that the word tesuqa appears only twice in Genesis –– the other appearance being in Genesis 4:7, where God tells Cain, “(Sin’s) desire is for you, but you are to rule over it.”
+Hamilton notes that the word tesuqa appears only twice in Genesis—the other appearance being in Genesis 4:7, where God tells Cain, “Its sin or desire (tesuqa) is for you, but you are to rule over it.”
 In that situation sin is trying to take advantage of Cain’s anger so that it might dominate him, but God tells Cain that he must master his anger so that he might emerge as master over sin.
 It is a struggle for dominance.

 Hamilton then uses sin’s tesuqa for Cain as an analogy for the woman’s tesuqa for her husband.
-Tesuqa in 3:16 “means a desire to break the relationship of equality and turn it into a relationship of servitude and domination” (Hamilton, 201-202).
+Tesuqa in 3:16 will result in a struggle for dominance between the man and the woman (Hamilton, 201-202).

 17To Adam he said,